HUHNcode/Lucid-addon/README.md

     -   Option to send the message privately as **/msg**.

 -   **Auto Totem**

     -   Automatically equips a **Totem of Undying** when one is consumed.
     -   **Random delay** to bypass anti-cheat systems.

+-   **No CPVP Item Destroy**
+    -   Blocks crystal and anchor use for a short time after a player dies nearby, to prevent item destruction.
+    -   **delay** changes the interaction block delay (in seconds).

 ---